statechannels/statechannels/packages/nitro-protocol/docs/wallet-dev-tutorial/off-chain-funding.md

   turnNum: 1,
 };

-// Support this state by providing a signature on it
+// Collect a support proof by getting all participants to sign this state signState(threeEachStatePreFS, mySigningKey);
+signState(threeEachStatePreFS, hubSigningKey);
 ```

 We are now in the following situation: